atrosekta/rust-electrical-wiki/content/powerdistribution.md

 ![](images/image115.png)

 A fixed bus, known as an F-Bus, is when you dedicate a specific amount of power per output.
-This type of power bus always consumes the amount of power each output is set to even if nothing is attached to Branch Out.
+This can be just a single Electrical Branch or a group of them.
+This type of power bus always consumes the amount of power each output is set to, even if nothing is attached to Branch Out.
 This will affect Inline battery backups by forcing an Active Usage and it will affect a bypass battery backup by always consuming power, even when the components connected to Branch Out are offline.

 A fixed bus is an easy way to build in priorities and a bit of security.
 The first Electrical Branch has the highest priority because it's the first to get power and in the event that power levels start falling, it will be the last branch to lose power.
 The security comes from knowing that if 50% of the power supply disappears, only some branches will lose power and not all.

 ---